kelvin84hk/Decentralized-Star-Notary/README.md

 # Decentralized Star Notary

-In this project, a Star Notary dapp is developed which allows users to create their own stars and look up the name of star for the correspondng ID.
+In this project, a Star Notary dapp is developed which allows users to create their own stars and look up the name of star for the corresponding ID.
 It is deployed to Rinkeby Public Network.

-## Information for reviwers
+## Information for reviewer

 1. Truffle version : v5.1.14-nodeLTS.0 (core: 5.1.13)
 2. OpenZeppelin version : v2.1.2